 ¤ —Currency Symbol

-This little buddy is used to denote currency when the official currency symbol is not available.
-It’s a bit of a technical relic from the days when character sets were quite limited and there wasn’t enough room for multiple currency symbols.
+This little buddy is used as a ‘currency symbol placeholder’ when the official currency symbol is not available.
+It’s a bit of a technical relic from the days when character sets were quite limited and there wasn’t enough room for multiple currency symbols, or not all were included.
+It has also been reported that it might be used in the financial sector for some reason—See extended discussion on TypeDrawers.
 Some keyboard layouts can still access it so it’s sticking around!
 Source

 $ —Dollar